 Sedimentation can directly affect assemblages inhabiting rocky shores by the burial/smothering and scour/abrasion of organisms.
 Fucus serratus is attached to the substratum by a holdfast is thus not able to relocate in response to increased sedimentation.
 Smothering will prevent photosynthesis resulting in reduced growth and eventually death.
-Sedimentation of bedrock can impede attachment of Fucus embryos as well as decrease survival and growth of juvenile through both scour and burial (Schiel et al., 2006).
+Sedimentation of bedrock can impede attachment of Fucus embryos, and decrease the survival and growth of juveniles through both, scour and burial (Schiel et al., 2006).
 An increase in the vertical sediment overburden can also reduce growth whilst hindering the regeneration abilities of adults (Umar et al., 1998).

-The state of the tide will mediate the extent of impact.
-If smothering occurs at low tide when the algae is lying flat on the substratum, then most of the organism as well as the associated community will be covered by the deposit of fine material at the level of the benchmark.
+The state of the tide will mediate the extent of the impact.
+If smothering occurs at low tide when the algae are lying flat on the substratum, then most of the organism as well as the associated community will be covered by the deposit of fine material at the level of the benchmark.
 However, if smothering occurs whilst the alga is submerged standing upright then the photosynthetic surfaces of adult plants will be left uncovered.
 The resistance of this biotope group to this pressure may thus vary with time of day.
-Germlings however are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
+Germlings, however, are likely to be smothered and killed in both scenarios and are inherently most susceptible to this pressure.
 Smothering will cause direct mortalities in the associated community, particularly in sessile organisms unable to relocate.
 Lower densities of herbivores have also been attributed to increased sedimentation as silt will reduce their feeding activity and limit their movements (Airoldi & Hawkins, 2007; Schiel et al., 2006).
 The biotope group occurs in sheltered to moderately exposed conditions.
 In areas with greater water flow, excess sediments can be readily removed, reducing the time of exposure to this pressure.
+Sensitivity assessment.
+Burial will lower survival and germination rates of spores and cause some mortality in early life stages.
+Adults are more resistant but will experience a decrease in growth and photosynthetic rates.
+Resistance is, therefore, assessed as 'Medium'.
+Recovery will be rapid once conditions return to normal, resulting in a 'High' resilience score.
+Overall the biotope probably has a 'Low' sensitivity to smothering at the level of the benchmark.
+Smothering and siltation Low rate changes (heavy)